OSGConnect/connectbook/FsurfRemote/Introduction.md

 ## Getting Help
 For assistance or questions, please email the OSG User Support team  at [user-support@opensciencegrid.org](mailto:user-support@opensciencegrid.org) or visit the [help desk and community forums](http://support.opensciencegrid.org).

+## Validation Information
+A list of linux kernels on OSG  on which the Freesurfer workflows have been validated can be found [here](https://support.opensciencegrid.org/support/solutions/articles/12000008494-freesurfer-validation-on-the-osg-)